 Risk of Infection

 If the insect scratches or damages the ear canal, it can create an entry point for bacteria and other pathogens.
-This can lead to an ear infection (otitis externa), characterized by pain, redness, swelling, and discharge.
+So this can lead to an ear infection (otitis externa), characterized by pain, redness, swelling, and discharge.
 In severe cases, the infection could spread to deeper tissues, causing more serious complications.

 Hearing Loss